zphricz/SDLife/README.txt

 --------

-This program simulates life-like cellular automata with graphics rendered using SDL.
-Much of the SDL code is wrapped by some convenience functions found in quickcg.h and quickcg.c.
+This program simulates life-like cellular automata with graphics rendered using SDL2.
+The rendering is performed in software by the Screen class which acts as a wrapper for SDL funtionality.
 To run the program, simply run:

     ./life